symfony-hackers/GenemuFormBundle/README.md

 ## Note

-There are maybe some bugs in those implementations, this package is just an idea of form types which can be very useful for your Symfony2 projects.
+There are maybe some bugs in those implementations, this package is just an idea of form types which can be very useful for your Symfony projects.